About

 EBBA MOI

-Ebba is a visual artist graduated from Trondheim Art Academy in 1999.
-She works mainly with socially engaged art based on participation.
+Ebba Moi is a visual artist graduated from Trondheim Art Academy in 1999 and a member of Tenthaus collective.
+She is at the moment director for Tenthaus collective, and as artist she works mainly with socially engaged art based on participation.
 Frequently engaging within public space, her focus lies in process, where key words are collaborative participation, direct dialogue and time as material.

 Moi is also collaborating with Anna Carin Hedberg in the longterm collaboration HedbergMoi.